ssi-sipl/itr3810/README.md

 # itr3810

-read_data.py: reads the recieved data from the ITR-3810 from its IP Address: 192.168.31.200/61250.
+### Radar Config

+IP Address: 192.168.31.200

+Port: 61250.

+### Important Files

-ui_1.py: Runs the string of data and classifies them in command line interface.
+DataParserCLI.py: Listens for the data from the radar and displays it in a CLI interface.

-ui_2.py: Runs the string of data and classifies them in a GUI interface.
+DataParserGUI.py: Listens for the data from the radar and then displays it in a GUI interface.

+DataStringParser.py: Custom String Parser for the radar's data.